TidalWavesNode/candles_miner_pub/README.md

 ## 🧠 How Confidence Works

 Confidence is estimated using Monte Carlo Dropout, a technique where the model performs multiple forward passes (default: 30) with dropout layers still active.
 The standard deviation of these predictions reflects uncertainty.
+This allows validators to weigh predictions not just by candle, but also by how confident the model is.

 The confidence score is calculated as:
 ```
 confidence = 1.0 - std(predictions)
 ```

-This helps assess the reliability of the model's prediction.
-Lower confidence may indicate ambiguous or volatile market conditions.
+Confidence values range from 0.0 (no confidence) to 1.0 (high confidence).

 ## 📌 Disclaimer
 This model is educational and experimental.
 It does not constitute financial advice.
 Use at your own risk.